Since its roots began in 1886, Fair Park has evolved into one of the world's premier destinations engulfed with timeless history and landscape.

 1976: President Gerald R. Ford officially opens the fair to celebrate the 100th anniversary of the State Fair and the U.S. Bicentennial.

 1978: The Texas World Music Festival is held in the Cotton Bowl.
-Famous musicians and bands including Aerosmith, Journey, Eddies Money, Fleetwood Mac, and Van Helen perform.
+Famous musicians and bands, including Aerosmith, Journey, Eddies Money, Fleetwood Mac, and Van Halen, perform.

-1985: The Texas Star, the tallest Ferris wheel in North America at 212 feet in height, is built in Italy and shipped to Fair Park in time to operate during the fair.
+1985: The Texas Star, at 212 feet in height, is the tallest Ferris wheel in North America.
+It was built in Italy and shipped to Fair Park in time to operate during the fair.

 1986: The fair is listed as a National Historic Landmark.
 The Texas Sesquicentennial is celebrated at the park.